 Today I continue my quest in creating and posting one block a day of the fabulous That Town And Country Quilt by the lovely Susan Claire.
 This is day one hundred and ninety-one of that project.

-Here’s a patch of weedy grass that needs to be mowed.
+Here’s a patch of weedy grass that needs mowing.

 I also hope the ground is nice and flat.
-A nice flat piece that has no rocks can make mowing with a sharp hand mower a pleasant afternoon task.
+A nice flat piece with no rocks can make mowing with a sharp hand mower a pleasant afternoon task.

 I thought it would be a good workout.
 It was a used machine that I probably dug out of the back of my dad’s barn.